2018-19 The Abbasi Program Graduate Student Grants for the Study of Islam and Muslim Societies

 Recipients are expected to submit a 1-2 page report upon the completion of their project, describing how the grant project has developed, what was learned, and next steps regarding their research project and career.
 Recipients who use the grant toward language training or a study abroad program are also expected to submit a transcript or training completion certificate.

-Applications must be submitted online at Wednesday, March 23, 2017.
+Applications must be submitted online by March 15, 2019.
 Please complete the application form and submit the following documents as a single MSWord or PDF file :

 - Project proposal limited to 750 words, describing the project to be undertaken, its relevance to the study of Islam and Muslim societies, and its significance for the student’s research and academic development.